 Can a Mild Allergic Reaction Become a Severe One?

-However, according to the American Academy of Allergy, Asthma & Immunology, a mild reaction does not guarantee that your next reaction won't be more serious.
+However, according to the American Academy of Allergy, Asthma and Immunology, a mild reaction does not guarantee that your next reaction won't be more serious.

 If you have a severe allergy that can result in anaphylaxis, you need to be prepared with an Anaphylaxis Action Plan.
-Learn more about an Anaphylaxis Action Plan on the next slide.
+Learn more about what an Anaphylaxis Action Plan is on the next slide.

 What Is an Anaphylaxis Action Plan?